shokor103072/NER-Bangla/README.md

 bn_ner.train(model_name, train_data, test_data)

 ```
-The block of Python code provided above is a script for training a Named Entity Recognition (NER) model using the BNLP toolkit.
-The script loads a dataset in JSON format which is downloaded [from this repository](https://github.com/MISabic/NER-Bangla-Dataset/tree/master), processes the data into a suitable format for training, initializes a new NER model, and trains it using the prepared data.
-The model, once trained, is saved as ner_model.pkl.
+The provided Python script trains a Named Entity Recognition (NER) model using the BNLP toolkit on a JSON dataset which is downloaded [from this repository](https://github.com/MISabic/NER-Bangla-Dataset/tree/master).
+Post-processing the data, the model training begins and subsequently saves the trained model as 'ner_model.pkl' [model drive_link](https://drive.google.com/file/d/142uUmhN74gKVKZ68fDcYQZjjN0Ygz7Mr/view?usp=drive_link).

-Upon execution, this script displays the progress of the training process.
-The numbers 64155 and 3564 likely represent the number of training and testing instances respectively.
-The script will then indicate that the training has started and will take some time depending on the size of the dataset.
+During execution, the script displays progress, with 64155 and 3564 representing training and testing instances respectively.
+Post-training, the script evaluates the model's performance, achieving around 0.9 in both accuracy and F1 Score (micro), and finally confirms that the model is successfully saved.

-Once the training process is complete, the script evaluates the model's performance using the test data, and provides two metrics: accuracy and F1 Score (micro).
-Finally, it indicates that the model has been saved successfully.
 ```
 64155
 3564